DanielBarie/ProxmoxSetup/README.md

 - Max. number of concurrent students per lab session is approx. 25.

 And some constraints:
-- We work in a computing lab
+- We work in a computing lab.
-- no funding for continuous licensing fees (basically a one-shot lump sum of money that has/had to be spent immediately).
+- No funding for continuous licensing fees (basically a one-shot lump sum of money that has/had to be spent immediately).
-- Lab infrastructure (i.e. Windows Desktop PCs) can/may not be modified (no additional programs)
+- Lab infrastructure (i.e. Windows Desktop PCs) can/may not be modified (no additional programs/apps).

 # Decision based on contraints/available infrastructure
-- no hardware-based solution (i.e. cobbling individual nodes (e.g. RasPi even if available)), too mich of a hassle for a large number of students
+- No hardware-based solution (i.e. cobbling individual nodes (e.g. RasPi even if available)), too much of a hassle for a large number of students.
-- Set up Virtualization Server: Proxmox, no licensing fees
+- Set up Virtualization Server: Proxmox, no licensing fees.
-- Serve VMs to students, installation of programs on local computing lab clients required
+- Serve VMs to students, no installation of programs on local computing lab clients required, VMs can be reached via RDP.
-- run a simulation environment on the VMs (GNS3, several alternatives available which aren't nearly as feature-rich as GNS3)
+- Run a simulation environment on the VMs (GNS3, several alternatives available which aren't nearly as feature-rich as GNS3).
-- Provide a complete desktop environment to students (i.e. including Word Processor), so lab reports may be composed/submitted directly from VMs
+- Provide a complete desktop environment to students (i.e. including Word Processor), so lab reports may be composed/submitted directly from VMs.
--

 # Prerequisites
 So I have this nice litte server...